-Sky TV holds onto iconic Boxing Day test
+Sky TV holds on to iconic NZ v Australia Boxing Day cricket test

 Sky director of sport Tex Teixeira said he was excited to now also be extending the company's partnership with Cricket Australia.

-"With this deal, we now have six incredible Australian summers of cricket to look forward to, including the Boxing Day Test which was last played between our two great cricket nations in 1987," he said.
+"With this deal, we now have six incredible Australian summers of cricket to look forward to, including the Boxing Day test which was last played between our two great cricket nations in 1987," he said.

 In addition to a trio of one-day internationals and test matches between Australia and New Zealand, Sky will also broadcast the KFC Big Bash League and the Rebel WBBL.